jozefg/learn-tt/README.md

 ### An addendum to this disclaimer

-A few years after this disclaimer was written, I began writing my own introductory textbook on type theory together with [Carlo Angiuli](https://carloangiuli.com).
-At the risk of singing our own praises, I think the current draft is not terrible and it can be found freely available on [my website](https://www.danielgratzer.com/papers/type-theory-book.pdf).
+A few years after this disclaimer was written and roughly 10 years after making this repository, I began writing my own introductory textbook on type theory together with [Carlo Angiuli](https://carloangiuli.com).[^1] At the risk of singing our own praises, I think the current draft is not terrible and it can be found freely available on [my website](https://www.danielgratzer.com/papers/type-theory-book.pdf).
 Feedback on this draft is more than welcome.
 Note that this book does not supplant most the resources listed below.
 However, it hopefully it supplements a few of them.

+[^1]: In a small twist of fate, Carlo is one of the authors of the "homotopical patch theory" paper referenced in the opening paragraph of this document.
+I didn't actually know Carlo well when making this document in 2015 and am honestly unsure what prompted me to choose that particular example.

 ## The Resources